MiamiOH/foreman_teamdynamix/README.md

 rake db:migrate

 ## Rake Task
-Scans existing hosts and creates or updates the asset in TeamDynamix.
+Gets existing assets in TeamDynamix based on search params [:teamdynamix][:api][:search].
+Then scans the hosts and sync them with TeamDynamix.
+* If host has teamdynamix_asset_id, update the corresponding TeamDynamix asset.
-* If found, update the fields in the TeamDynamix asset.
+* If host name matches the asset Name or SerialNumber, update the host and the corresponding TeamDynamix asset.
-* If not found, create a TeamDynamix asset with desired fields.
+* If host has no matching asset, create an asset in TeamDynamix with configured fields.
-* If host does not have a teamdynamix_asset_id or it is deleted via backend, it creates a new asset.

-It could be run for all the hosts as:
+It could be run as:
 * rake hosts:sync_with_teamdynamix

-Or for specific hosts as (No space b/w hostnames):
-* rake hosts:sync_with_teamdynamix[hostname_1,hostname_2,..,hostname_X]

 ## Development
 gem install foreman_teamdynamix --dev